romanyn36/RAG-Ai-Agent/README.md

 ## :dart: About

+## :dart: About

-**RAG AI-Agent** is an intelligent question-answering system built on Retrieval-Augmented Generation technology.
-It allows users to have conversational interactions with their documents by uploading files (PDFs, TXTs, etc.), which are then semantically parsed, indexed, and made available for natural language queries.
-The system dynamically retrieves relevant information from the documents to generate accurate, contextual responses.
+**RAG AI-Agent** is an intelligent question-answering system built on Retrieval-Augmented Generation (RAG) technology, with LangChain and vector databases at its core.
+The system enables users to interact conversationally with their documents by uploading files (PDFs, TXTs, etc.), which are semantically parsed, embedded, and indexed for natural language queries.
+When a user asks a question, the system dynamically retrieves the most relevant information from the vector database and leverages advanced language models to generate accurate, contextual responses.

-This project combines a FastAPI backend with a React frontend to create a seamless chat-based interface.
-Users can choose between a simple RAG mode or an advanced Agent mode that uses reasoning and tools like calculators and web search to extend the system's capabilities.
+A key feature of this project is its integration with **LangChain's ZERO_SHOT_REACT_DESCRIPTION agent type**, which empowers the Agent mode.
+This agent can reason step-by-step, use external tools (like calculators, web search, and date/time), and transparently show its thought process—making the system highly extensible and explainable.
+The vector database (ChromaDB) ensures efficient semantic search and retrieval, forming the backbone of the RAG pipeline.

+The project is full-stack: it combines a FastAPI backend (for API, document processing, vector storage, and agent orchestration) with a modern React frontend (for chat UI, file upload, and conversation management), delivering a seamless and interactive user experience.

 ---